 To learn how to deploy a certificate with Certificate Manager, see Deployment overview.

-By default, Google-managed certificates are issued by the Google CA. If you cannot obtain a certificate from the Google CA for a particular domain, Certificate Manager falls back to the Let's Encrypt CA. For example, the Google CA might refuse to issue a certificate for the domain, or your CA Authorization record explicitly prohibits the Google CA from issuing certificates for that domain.
+By default, the Google CA issues Google-managed certificates.
+When a new Google-Managed certificate is issued or renewed, it uses a freshly generated private key.
+If you cannot obtain a certificate from the Google CA for a particular domain, Certificate Manager falls back to the Let's Encrypt CA. For example, the Google CA might refuse to issue a certificate for the domain, or your CA Authorization record explicitly prohibits the Google CA from issuing certificates for that domain.

 For instructions about how to restrict the CAs that can issue certificates for your domains, see Specifying the CAs that can issue your Google-managed certificate.

 Note that regional internal Application Load Balancer and regional external Application Load Balancer don't support Google-managed certificates.